Connect your passion and your intellect with a degree in paralegal studies.

-Please contact the program coordinator for detailed information and meeting dates.
+Please contact the program coordinator for detailed information.

-- SMWC paralegal students host the Indiana Court of Appeals and area high school students for Law Day every spring.
-The Law Day program was named "Outstanding Law Day Program for 1998" by the American Bar Association.
+- The Law Day program, hosted by SMWC for over 25 years, was named "Outstanding Law Day Program for 1998" by the American Bar Association.
 It remains the only college program to receive this award.

 - Students obtain actual work experience with various entities when they participate in the mentor program and in the practicum.
 Paralegal internships are also available.

 - Students are encouraged to enter state and national paralegal writing and research competitions (our students win, too!).

 - All majors receive training in Westlaw; a computer assisted legal research system.

 - The honor society, Lambda Epsilon Chi (LEX) has a chapter on campus.

 - Seniors participate in a supervised practicum, which requires a minimum of 150 hours of work in a legal setting.

 - Students compile a working portfolio to highlight their accomplishments and show the paralegal skills they've built while at The Woods.